kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 [describe parameters passed to split() here...describe the use use of the descend stack as well

 During split() recursion, if an internal node is a 3-node, a 4-node is created on the stack that takes ownership of the 3-node's three children.
-This version of the 4-node constructor is only called if :cpp:`split(....)` recurses and... is a 3-node.
+This version of the 4-node constructor is only called if ``split(....)`` recurses and... is a 3-node.
 The constructor also adopts a unique_ptr<Node23> passed to the constructor.

 <show multi-parameter 4-node ctor here>